martineastwood/penaltyblog/docs/changelog/index.rst

 - Fixed bug in goals models when printing out instance before fitting it
 - Changed the default value for `xi` in `dixon_coles_weights` weights function to `0.0018`
+- Improved how the weighted decay was applied in the Bayesian goal models

 v0.5.0 (2022-10-11)